 Here’s What Your Amazing Holiday Could Look Like...

-Meander along 150 miles of craggy cliffs, thundering waves and wild coastline as you head off on one of the world’s most scenic road trips: the Great Ocean Road.
+Experience luxury, comfort and meander along 150 miles of craggy cliffs, thundering waves and wild coastline on one of the world’s most scenic road trips: the Great Ocean Road.
 Explore the finer details of this stunning region as you traverse the towering forests of the Otways, hug the Shipwreck Coast and marvel at the grandeur of the Twelve Apostles on your way to Warrnambool.
 Take the inland route back to Melbourne via the Grampians and the gold-mining city of Ballarat.

 We’ll Help you Find your Way